-- 1 need to be previously aware of so that we make sure that 2 we look for those things at the time of the autopsy.
-3 0.
-So then if I come back to your point, which is you need to be very clear about what the things are that you're 4 looking for or might be considering, how do you get that level of clarity?
-7 A. The ideal way is to talk to the clinicians who are 8 involved.
-I've seen that there has been discussion 9 about going through the case notes.
-One of the 10 practical difficulties is that in every department that I've worked in, autopsies are usually done in the 11 12 morning.
-Our autopsy staff come in very early and they 13 want to be clear and finish by lunchtime and to finish off all the work.
-So one is often under some pressure 14 15 to get in and get going and if the notes are only 16 brought to you at the time, it may be that one has 17 a pile of case notes that are very voluminous, that have 18 been written in by many different people with different 19 sorts of handwriting that can be incredibly difficult to 20 read.
-One may be reading notes of a very junior doctor 21 who has got up in the middle of the night and scribbled 22 something which won't necessarily reflect the general - impression of the case.
-So the best overall 23 - interpretation is to talk to the clinicians who will sav 24 - 25 what they really were concerned about is.
+- need to be previously aware of so that we make sure that - 2 we look for those things at the time of the autopsy. - 3 Q. So then if I come back to your point, which is you need - 4 to be very clear about what the things are that you're - 5 looking for or might be considering, how do you get that - 6 level of clarity? - 7 A. The ideal way is to talk to the clinicians who are - 8 involved.
+I've seen that there has been discussion - 9 about going through the case notes.
+One of the - 10 practical difficulties is that in every department that - 11 I've worked in, autopsies are usually done in the - 12 morning.
+Our autopsy staff come in very early and they - 13 want to be clear and finish by lunchtime and to finish - 14 off all the work.
+So one is often under some pressure - to get in and get going and if the notes are only brought to you at the time it may be that one ha - 16 brought to you at the time, it may be that one has 17 a pile of case notes that are very voluminous, that have - been written in by many different people with different - 19 sorts of handwriting that can be incredibly difficult to - 20 read.
+One may be reading notes of a very junior doctor - 20 read.
+One may be reading notes of a very junior doctor - 21 who has got up in the middle of the night and scribbled - 22 something which won't necessarily reflect the general - 23 impression of the case.
+So the best overall - 24 interpretation is to talk to the clinicians who will say - 25 what they really were concerned about is.
 And they will